Heirloom Traditions All In One Paint Review

 So I let it dry for 2 hours and then painted another coat on.

-After the second coat was dry, I could still see plenty of spots that needed better coverage, and I could still see that damage that I had filled.
+After the second coat was dry, I could still see plenty of spots that needed better coverage, and I could still see the damage that I had filled.

 So I sanded it out more, and then I painted another coat of paint.